-Dates may shift slightly as the update of this month's Progress Schedule is still in process.
-See "Notable Variances" above for explanation on date shift.
-Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
-This effort will be undertaken in the coming month(s).
+^{1.} Dates may shift slightly as the update of this month's Progress Schedule is still in process.

+^{3.} Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
+This effort is currently in process.
-^{1.} Milestone activity.

-Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
-This effort will be undertaken in the coming month(s).
+Milestone activity.
+Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a

+This effort is currently in process.